ParetoOptimalDev/oss-fun/content/developers-get-started.md

 ---
 # One-time Environment setup

-NOTE: Already have both Nix and direnv?
+Already have both Nix and direnv?
 Head to the [Reproducible project list](/reproducible-project-list) to find a project to contribute to!

 The only way to keep open source software development fun is to have a rock-solid way to drop in and out of projects as quickly and seamlessly as possible.